Ancol Dreamland: Beaches

 There are two main beaches within the resort, the Carnival and Festival beach.
-British band Iron Maiden has played for the first time in Indonesia on 17 February 2011 at the Carnival Beach site, to over 25,000 strong crowd.
+British band Iron Maiden played its first concert in Indonesia on 17 February 2011 at the Carnival Beach site, to an over 25,000 strong crowd.

 Pasar Seni

 Pasar Seni (lit. ‘art market’) is an art market and artist-residency which began over 25 years ago.
 It has since become a hub and resource for artists, creatives, makers of handicrafts, ceramics, painters and visual artworks, supplies and products.
 This market also has an open public area and main plaza with souvenir shops.
 Pasar Seni has become a destination for artists and art-buyers.
 Every Friday night at 20:30, Pasar Seni Ancol holds a music series, "New Friday Jazz Nite".